LabKey/labkey-api-js/README.md

 Starting in version LabKey v20.5 this package can be used in LabKey Server by enabling the "Use @labkey/api on the client-side" experimental feature.

-This flag requires either restarting the server or clearing the server caches to take effect.
 You can verify the package version being used by opening the browser console and typing:

 ```js
 LABKEY.__package__